 These are online activities on the website www.uk.mathletics.com.
+They are set for children in Year 1 to Year 6 each week.
 The online Maths activities are given to consolidate the Maths learning that has been happening in class that week.
 Children also get the opportunity to practice and develop their skills and knowledge through games on this website and compete against other children all over the world.
 Children receive a login and this login is sent home to parents so that you can support and keep track of their home learning.

 From Year 1 onward children are given a set of words to learn to spell each week.
 Learning the spellings for just a short time each day is more effective than leaving it all to the last minute.

 These are words which the children have been learning in spelling lessons during the previous week.
 Spending time on these at home will ensure that children know them really well.
 The children do a spelling test each week so that we can keep check on their progress.